KablamoOSS/cfn-macros/VPCBuilder/README.md

 aws cloudformation deploy --capabilities CAPABILITY_IAM --template-file /tmp/packaged.yaml --stack-name VPCBuilder-macro
 ```

-## To Do

-Add Outputs with Exports for critical resources
-VPC Endpoints for all AWS Services
-Add a little better handling of custom pieces (e.g. different route gateways)
-Adding proper IPv6 regex and handling with NetworkACLs

 ## Basic Usage

 Utilise the yaml structure below in the [template](VPC/example.yaml).
 It will support the removal of Subnets, RouteTables, NATGateways and NetworkACLs.